Kyrios

 However, zooming in further in the graphic below, fires can be seen remaining on the fringes of the rainforest, likely as a result of ongoing slash-and-burn activities.
 Kyrios has decided to stop intervening further as the past weeks had seemed like an endless race to put out fires ignited by people.

 Rainforests are the vital lungs to our planet, absorbing and purifying our air, while also helping to prevent our planet from warming up.
 As such, it is important that rainforests around the world are preserved.
-As such, Kyrios hopes that government officials will enact sound environmental protection policies to preserve rainforests around the world, along with sufficient enforcement with strong deterrence and penalties against offenders.
+Kyrios hopes that government officials will enact sound environmental protection policies to preserve rainforests around the world, along with sufficient enforcement with strong deterrence and penalties against offenders.
 In addition, more areas of rainforests should be gazetted as national parks to preserve and protect the area.

 Crisis Interventions